percona/PerconaFT/README.md

-TokuFT
+PerconaFT
 ======

-TokuFT is a high-performance, transactional key-value store, used in the TokuDB storage engine for MySQL and MariaDB and in TokuMX, the high-performance MongoDB distribution.
+PerconaFT is a high-performance, transactional key-value store, used in the TokuDB storage engine for Percona Server and MySQL, and in TokuMX, the high-performance MongoDB distribution.

-TokuFT is provided as a shared library with an interface similar to Berkeley DB.
+PerconaFT is provided as a shared library with an interface similar to Berkeley DB.

 To build the full MySQL product, see the instructions for